carlosaccp/carlosaccp.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Carlos, an MSc in Mathematical Sciences student at Oxford University.
+I'm Carlos, an MSc in Mathematical Sciences student at the University of Oxford.
 Prior to coming to Oxford, I completed my undergraduate degree at Imperial College London, also in Mathematics.
 After my MSc, I am planning to do a PhD in Mathematics.

 I was born in [Coimbra, Portugal](https://en.wikipedia.org/wiki/Coimbra) to a Portuguese father and a Spanish mother of Catalan origin.
 I grew up in Madrid, and I am currently living in London.
 I am a Portuguese and Spanish dual citizen.